Ferries from

 How far is Athens from Dodecanese Islands?

-Athens to Dodecanese Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Athens to Dodecanese Islands ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Athens (Piraeus) to Patmos

-Ferry from Athens (Piraeus) to Kos
+Ferry from Athens (Piraeus) to Leros

-Athens to Dodecanese Islands Ferry Offers and Discounts
+Athens to Dodecanese Islands ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Athens to Dodecanese Islands